Frequently Asked Questions

 Then consult the UTM Registration Guide http://www.utm.utoronto.ca/registrar/registration-guides for information about applying to programs (Subject POSts).
-The first round of Subject POSt (program) enrolment begins in March.
+The first round of Subject POSt (program) enrolment begins end of March.

 I will be taking PSY100Y5 in the Summer Session and want to enroll in a PSY program.
 What do I do?

-You must apply during the second Subject POSt request period, which usually begins in mid June.
-While we will make every effort to make admission decisions early, please be advised that applying late (i.e., not during the first round of enrolment) may mean that you will not find out whether you've been accepted until end of August.
+You must apply during the second Subject POSt request period, which usually begins in mid-June.
+While we will make every effort to make admission decisions early, please be advised that applying late (i.e., not during the first round of enrolment) may mean that you will not find out whether you've been accepted until the end of August.
 This could affect course enrolment for you.

 I did not receive the grade required in PSY100Y5 to be admitted to the PSY program.
 Are any exceptions made?